ika-musuko/albumin/README.md

 # albumin

-automatically generate a video with cover art of a bunch of audio files
+automatically generate a video with cover art of a bunch of audio files and print out the timestamps

 ## usage
 cd to a directory with the audio files